zen-xu/ghostty/README_TESTERS.md

 ### Can I Invite a Friend?

-Yes, if you have any friends you'd like to add to the beta, please ask them to join the Discord server: [discord.gg/ghostty](https://discord.gg/ghostty).
+Yes, if you have any friends you'd like to add to the beta, you can use the `/vouch` command in the Ghostty Discord server and mods will be notified of your vouch request.

-After that, vouch for them in the [#beta channel](https://discord.com/channels/1005603569187160125/1005603569711452192) and I or the mods will add them to the beta immediately.
-Friends of beta testers do not have to wait in the queue.
+If the username of your friend doesn't show up for the `/vouch` command, it means they either haven't joined the Discord yet or they haven't accepted the server rules.
+Please ask them to join the Discord and accept the rules and then try again.

+Vouches are handled on a as-available basis, so please be patient.
+They're usually processed quickly, but sometimes it may take a day or two.
+In very rare cases, we pause vouches to ensure the stability of the beta.
+But that's very rare and has only happened a handful of times.

 ### I want to help, what can I work on?